Skip to main content

 Microsoft’s Xbox Series X is a smaller, squatter console that isn’t quite as imposing, but its boxlike shape will still mean trouble for the average A/V cabinet.
 Gamers with limited space for a console may instead consider the Xbox Series S, which is much smaller than the PlayStation 5 or Series X and has a more traditional slate-like shape.

-Storage: There’s not enough
+Storage: There’s enough!

 Owners can expand that amount by buying and installing an NVMe PCIe 4.0 SSD.
-The console has an open SSD slot for just that purpose, and we’ve put together a list of some of the best options you can find.
+The console has an open SSD slot for just that purpose, and we’ve put together a list of some of the best SSD options you can find.
 These are the only hard drives that will let you take advantage of the PS5’s load speeds.
 A typical NVMe PCIe 4.0 SSD is about $200, which isn’t cheap.
 On the plus side, it’s a bit less than the $220 storage cards used by Microsoft’s Xbox Series X and S consoles.

 You can also hook up an external HDD or SSD, but you won’t see the speed advantages of the system on any games stored there.
 And any PS5 games stored there won’t be playable until you transfer them to the internal drive, making external drives useful only for older games.